w3c/wai-curricula/content/designer/information-design.md

 * Show examples of labels, including names for links, buttons, and form controls.
 Explain that these labels help users identify these components.
 Explain that defining the presentation of these labels is a designer's responsibility, implementing these labels is a developer's responsibility, and providing labels is a responsibility shared with the content author.
 * Show examples of overall instructions, for example indications of what will happen after pressing a button.
 Explain that these instructions help users better understand the purpose and functionality of components.
 Explain that instruction presentation is a designer's responsibility, implementing these instructions is a developer's responsibility, and defining the content of these instructions is a responsibility shared with the content author.
 * Show examples of multi-step processes, such as a multi-step form, with instructions to indicate the current step and total number of steps in the process.
 Then show examples of multi-step processes without such instructions.
 Compare the user experiences for each of the examples.
 Explain that people rely on such instructions to get an understanding of where they are in the process and how many steps the process has.
 Explain that defining the presentation of such instructions is a designer's responsibility, implementing these instructions is a developer's responsibility, and providing these instructions is a responsibility shared with the content author.
 * Show examples of form controls that share the same purpose, such as those collecting personal information, payment methods, and consent to legal conditions.
 Explain that grouping them is essential for some people to understand and fill in such forms and is useful for all users.
-Discuss several ways to group those controls both visually and programmatically, such as using proximity relations or putting each of the groups on a dedicated step of the process.
+Discuss several ways to group those controls both visually and non-visually, such as using proximity relations or putting each of the groups on a dedicated step of the process.
 Explain that designing the grouping relations and defining how they look is a designer's responsibility, whereas coding those relations is a developer's responsibility.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Practical &mdash; Have students group related information in a form that collects personal information, payment methods, and consent to legal conditions.
 Assess how students build groups of related information, and how students provide ways for users to identify each of the groups.
-* Practical &mdash; Give students a long list of items and ask them to define ways to split the list into smaller subsets.
+* Practical &mdash; Give students a long list of items and ask them to select ways to split the list into smaller subsets.
 Assess how students use different strategies to group long sets of data into smaller subsets.

 {% include excol.html type="end" %}